California congressman says he’s taken photo with dead enemy

-SAN DIEGO (AP) - U.S. Rep. Duncan Hunter of California has acknowledged taking a photo with a dead combatant during his time as a Marine as he defended a Navy SEAL charged with multiple war crimes.
+SAN DIEGO (AP) - U.S. Rep. Duncan Hunter of California acknowledged taking a photo with a dead combatant during his time as a Marine as he defended a Navy SEAL charged with multiple war crimes, including killing a teenage fighter.

-The Union-Tribune reports the Republican congressman made the comments during a town hall Saturday in his San Diego-area district.
+The Republican congressman, who was re-elected last November as he faces corruption charges, made the comments during a town hall Saturday in his San Diego-area district, the Union-Tribune reported.

 Hunter has advocated for a pardon for Edward Gallagher, who’s charged with stabbing to death a teenage Islamic State fighter under his care in Iraq in 2017 and then holding his reenlistment ceremony with the body.

+Prosecutors said the Navy SEAL chief texted a photograph of himself next to the dead fighter and wrote he “got him with my hunting knife.”
+He’s also accused of shooting two civilians in Iraq and opening fire on crowds.

-Hunter told the audience that he also posed for a photo next to a dead combatant but said he didn’t text it or post to social media.
+Hunter said he also posed for a photo next to a dead combatant but said he did not text it or post it to social media.
+The congressman said “a lot of us have done the exact same thing,” referring to fellow service members in Iraq and Afghanistan.

+Hunter called the military justice system “corrupt,” saying it is run by lawyers and bureaucrats intent on pursuing “war fighters.”
+His offices didn’t return calls and emails seeking comment Monday.

+Gallagher’s lawyers have said he did not murder anyone and that disgruntled SEALs made the accusations because they wanted to get rid of a demanding platoon leader.

 Copyright © 2019 The Washington Times, LLC.